MQ127q/MQ127q/README.md

 - 👋 Hi, I’m Mahdi
-- 👀 I’m interested in Math, python, machine learning and Ai
+- 👀 I’m interested in Math, python, machine learning - Deep Learning and Ai
-- 🌱 I’m currently learning Python
+- 🌱 I’m intrested in Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mahdiqadyani98@gmail.com